culey24/ProgrammingFantamentos/README.md

 - ASSIGNMENTS: There are 2 assignments, requires much understanding in coding fantamentos
   + Assignment 1:  Requires understanding on coding topping with a light ammount of algorithm.
   + Assignment 2:  Requires understanding in working over OOP management, therefore, paying attention on lectures classes are crucial.
-## Pro tips
+## Pro tips - If you are K25 or newer
-Bro pls pay attention on classes they are rili useful trust me 💔🥀.
+- Bro pls pay attention on classes they are rili useful trust me 💔🥀.